MegaArman/toscanini/README.md

-# MusicXMLResearch
+# Toscanini

 https://megaarman.github.io/Toscanini/

 ^ Only tested in Chrome

-Investigating what technologies can be used to query music scores.
+A JavaScript module for searching music scores.